 For example, Dubia roaches aren’t like crickets, which grow very fast at roughly the same rate.
-There is more size variation among Dubia roaches of the same age.
-They’re also not like mealworms, which reach a predictable size quickly and then stay that size for a while.
-Dubia roaches grow more slowly, and their growth rate and final adult size often varies.
+There is much more size variation among Dubia roaches of the same age.
+They’re also not like mealworms, which reach a predictable size quickly and then maintain that size for a long time.
+Dubia roaches grow much more slowly, and their final adult size often varies.
 Factors like food quality and availability influence their final size at maturity.

-So here is what you need to know when choosing Dubia roaches:
+Here is what you need to know when deciding what size Dubia roaches to buy:

-- Dubia roaches grow fast, especially small ones.
-And the smaller they are, the faster they grow.
-The lesson here is when in doubt, it’s better to underestimate what size roaches your animal can handle than overestimate.
-If you underestimate, the roaches will grow quickly and you can feed them off at that time.
-If you overestimate, the roaches will grow quickly, and you will still have roaches that are too big for your animal.
+- With the right conditions, Dubia roaches grow fast.
+This is especially true with smaller ones.
+The smaller they are, the faster they grow.
+The lesson here is when in doubt, we think it’s better to underestimate what size roach your animal can handle than to overestimate it.
+If you underestimate, the roaches will grow and you can feed them off when they’re ready.
+If you overestimate, the roaches will grow, and you will still have roaches that are too big for your animal.

 - Buy just a few Dubia roaches to start or try our Dubia roach size sampler.
 You get a few roaches in two consecutive sizes, which helps you figure out what size works best with minimal waste.
 Or…

-- Expect a little size variation between roaches.
+- Expect some size variation between roaches.
 They aren’t like many other insects that grow quickly at uniform rates.
 Crickets are a good example of uniform growth.
 Dubia roaches also vary by feeding status.
 Their bodies elongate substantially when they’re full and shrink when hungry.
 This is another reason to underestimate the size you need.
 If you go with the maximum size Dubia roach your animal can handle, you may end up with some that are too big.
-In this case, underestimating gives you some room for error.
+Underestimating size gives you room for error.

-- If these measures fail and your roaches are too big, you can shrink them.
+- If you end up with roaches that are too big, you can shrink them.
 As mentioned above, Dubia roaches’ bodies elongate when they eat.
-It follows that they can be made smaller by letting them go without food and water for a few days or a week.
-This is because they have huge stomachs that elongate when full, which adds substantially to their actual and perceived size.
+It follows that they can be made smaller by withholding food and water for a few days or a week.
 If your animal won’t eat a stuffed roach because it’s too big, you may have better luck when it’s hungry and smaller.
 If you’re concerned about what this will do to the roaches, don’t worry.
 It won’t hurt them.
 They can survive weeks without water and months without food.
 Cockroaches are famous for this, actually.

-- When you have right size Dubia roaches, you can maintain their size by keeping them between 50ºF and 70ºF.
-They will still eat and drink at these temperatures, but they will grow much slower without the heat they need for full growth and reproduction.
+- When you have the right size Dubia roaches, you can maintain their size by feeding them regularly and keeping them between 50ºF and 70ºF.
+They will still eat and drink, but they will grow much slower without the high heat they need for full growth and reproduction.
 At the lower end of this range, they may grow as much as ten times slower than when kept at their ideal temperature range.